-The defending AFC champions are joining the Ohio sports betting landscape.
+The defending AFC champions are joining the Ohio sportsbooks landscape.

 With Ohio set to go live on Jan.
-1, 2023, the Cincinnati Bengals announced on Wednesday that they have agreed to a multi-year partnership with Betfred, making it the team’s official sports betting partner.
+1, the Cincinnati Bengals announced on Wednesday that they have agreed to a multi-year partnership with Betfred Ohio, making it the team’s official sports betting partner.

 “The Bengals continue to look for exciting new ways to enhance the fan experience and this partnership will provide additional opportunities to engage with our fans,” Bengals Vice President and Chief Marketing Officer Brian Sells said in a news release.
 “We look forward to working with Betfred to create fun, fan-focused activations that add to the excitement on gameday.”